rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 * Encryption settings needs to be configurable in both the supervision system as well as the site.

 * For the encrypted communication, TLS 1.3 or later is used.

+* Encrypted communication should use a separate port number.
+  By default this should be port 12112.

-* Certificates should be used to verify the identities of equipments.
+* If both the supervision system and site are configured to use encryption, certificates should be used to verify the identities of each other.

 * Equipment which uses RSMP should contain a user interface for easy management of certificates.

 * The issuing and renewal of certificates should should be made in cooperation with the purchaser unless other arrangement is agreed upon.